awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     }
     ```

-    - Secrets are extracted from Secret Manager and using for the READ
+    - Secrets are extracted from the Secret Manager and used for the READ

     ```java